Seeing the Brain Injury

 EEGs only test the surface of the brain.
 As such it does not test the subcortical area.
 A person could well have a significant injury, yet have a normal EEG plus an EEG only captures a moment in time.

 Call, or contact us for a free consult.
-Also for more info on brain injuries see the Wikipedia pages.
-Also see the post on this site dealing with brain injury issues.
+For more info on brain injuries see the Wikipedia pages.
+Also, see the post on this site dealing with brain injury issues.